France to hold event focused on Indo-Pacific under its EU presidency | Law-Order

 Le Drian hoped for Jaishankar and other partners to participate in the event and contribute to the peace and stability in the region.

-''What I wish is for this Paris Forum to allow for the concretization of the principles we share with respect to rule of law, harmonious relations, and post-Covid recovery,'' he said.
-Le Drian said security and defense, connectivity and digital issues, and global challenges will be on the agenda of the Indo-Pacific ministerial meeting in Paris.
+''What I wish is for this Paris Forum to allow for the concretisation of the principles we share with respect to rule of law, harmonious relations and post-Covid recovery,'' he said.
+Le Drian said security and defence, connectivity and digital issues and global challenges will be on the agenda of the Indo-Pacific ministerial meeting in Paris.

 The French foreign minister asserted that India plays a key role in the Indo-Pacific.